cysouw/diathesis/review/reviewLSP.md

 - p.
 88 4.20b Here we have a Funkionsverbgefüge again.

 > again, please consider my definition carefully: this construction has a non-derived infinitive *stehen*, so I consider this still within the realm of diathesis, though on the boundary.
-I call this construction a *Präpositions­In­fi­ni­tiv* which consist of preposition+article+infinitive.
+I call this construction a *Präpositions­in­fi­ni­tiv* which consist of preposition+article+infinitive.
 Funktions­verb­gefüge starts when the verb is overtly derived into a noun by a nominalising suffix.

 - p.
 88 Concerning 4.3.8., it is claimed that no symmetrical construction with gehen exists but we find other constructions like zum Stehen bringen.